dwaan/sagara/src/careers/ux-entry-level.md

 layout: careers.liquid

 title: User Experience Designer - Mobile and Web Solutions
-description: Are you passionate about web-based solutions and backend development?
-Are you looking to kickstart your career in a dynamic and collaborative environment?
-Join us at Sagara as an Entry-Level Backend Developer and embark on a journey to shape the digital landscape!
+description: Join the creative team at Sagara, where innovation meets design.
+At Sagara, we are committed to delivering exceptional user experiences that captivate and delight our users.
+As we expand our team, we are seeking a passionate and talented Entry-Level User Experience Designer to contribute to our mission of creating meaningful and user-centric products.
 level: Entry-Level

-img: /img/careers/typing.webp
+img: /img/careers/ux.webp
-alt: A person typing on their laptop on the sofa, with scatered book on the side
+alt: A collection of hand drawn wireframes wiht a pencil and a mobile phone on the right side
 svg: experience

 tags: